chrisdail/talk-good-code/slides.md

 template: heading

-# Scout Rule
-## Leave the code better than you found it

----

-template: heading
+# Clean it up in the next release
 # We have deadlines to hit
-# Clean it up in the next release
 ## Dangerous Thinking

 ---